emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 {{< image src="DSCF4356.jpg" alt="Ben riding out of the saddle up a hill." >}}

 {{< image src="R0006621.jpg" alt="A curvy uphill trail showing the bushy and rocky hills of the Marin Headlands." >}}

-The views of the headlands at the top of Bobcat don't disappoint.

 {{< image src="DSCF4378.jpg" alt="Fog covering the tops of the hills in Marin with an eagle flying above the fog." >}}